Corporate

 With the pandemic showing signs of retreat and vaccination drives in full swing, companies are now contemplating the best ways to reverse the move.
 The crucial question to ask is this: how should the future of the workplace look?

 The employees of the world have cast their votes.
-The ability to tailor one’s workday, virtual learning for kids, proximity to home, the luxury of home-cooked meals, and zero travel softened the pandemic fatigue when trying to balance a full-time job and the demands of family life.
+The ability to tailor one’s workday, remote work options for virtual learning for kids, proximity to home, the luxury of home-cooked meals, and zero travel softened the pandemic fatigue when trying to balance a full-time job and the demands of family life.
 Liberated from long commutes to the office and greater flexibility in balancing personal and professional lives, employees are now wanting to stay at home for work and would rather not revert to the pre-pandemic ways of mandatory attendance in the office.

 least three days a week once pandemic concerns recede

 A recent PwC survey offers validation.
 The survey found that over 55% of US employees would prefer to work from home at least three days a week once pandemic concerns recede.
-Over 34% of employees say their productivity increased while working from home.
+Over 34% of employees say their work productivity increased while working from home.
 Company leaders agree.
-The forced experiment around remote working has shattered the inhibition organization leaders had about implementing a remote or a hybrid workplace.
+The forced experiment around remote working has shattered the inhibition organization leaders had about implementing a remote or a hybrid workplace model.
 According to a survey of 800 employers by Mercer, an HR and workplace benefits consulting firm, 94% of companies have seen productivity levels rise since remote working became a norm.

 This shift to a hybrid workforce presents organizations with a unique opportunity to reshape the work landscape of tomorrow.
 We are at a point of inflection and the course we decide upon will have a long-standing impact on a company’s ability to attract the right talent at an optimized cost.
 Competition for talent was fierce even before the pandemic hit given the rapidly changing technology landscape in which today’s in demand skills can be obsolete by tomorrow.
 At the same time, the benefits of remote working have made a large portion of this talent pool unwilling to relocate to the employers’ location or commute to the office.
 Matching talent with the job requirement in this scenario becomes even more challenging, much like trying to hit a moving target.

-Instilling flexibility in policies and the overall organizational culture is imperative to balance the needs of the organization and the worker in today’s digital first world.
-Companies must think for the long haul and execute flexibility at scale with enhanced performance and productivity, better employee experiences, an expanded talent pool, and, in some cases, reduced costs.
+Instilling flexibility in company policies and the overall organizational culture is imperative to balance the needs of the organization and the worker in today’s digital first world.
+Companies must think for the long haul and execute flexibility at scale with enhanced employee performance and productivity, better employee experiences, an expanded talent pool, and, in some cases, reduced costs.

 Technology is at the heart of creating a flexible culture that supports collaboration across multiple work modes.
-A workplace, which is distributed across the home, office, and satellite offices, needs to be virtually ready.
+A workplace model, which is distributed across the home, office, and satellite offices, needs to be virtually ready.
 Collaboration tools, talent matching platforms, skills assessment through impactful data analytics, data saved on the cloud, access and security tailored for different working modes, and more can transform an organization into a Live Enterprise that senses, observes, learns, and acts in real time, with hyper-productivity.

 Modernizing the workplace boosts several employee metrics, including: